xf-shi/ML-for-Transaction-Costs/README.md

 To illustrate the scalability of our ST-Hedging algorithm, we proivde examples with three risky assets in the market.

 #### Quadratic Cost
-Here we proivde an example with three risky assets in the market with cross sectional effect, with the quadratic cost (`q=2`).
+Here we proivde an example with three risky assets in the market with cross sectional effect, for the quadratic cost case(`q=2`).
 The trading horizon is 2520 days (`TR=2520`), discretized in 2520 time steps (`T=2520`), and the switching threshold is 100 days before maturity.
 The parameters are taken from the calibration in [1]:

 <br/>